Lie-transform derivation of oscillation-center quasilinear theory: Introduction

-The purpose of the present paper is to rederive Dewar's oscillation-center quasilinear theory for an unmagnetized plasma in the presence of an electrostatic wave where the canonical transformation from particle phase space to oscillation-center phase space is carried by Lie-transform perturbation method \cite{Kaufman:1978,Brizard:2009}.
 The oscillation-center transformation removes the non-resonant part of the electrostatic wave-particle interactions by constructing the new oscillation-center phase-space coordinates, while the oscillation-center Vlasov equation retains the resonant part of the electrostatic wave-particle interactions.
-Because of the historical importance of Dewar's paper \cite{Dewar:1973}, the paper presents a complete derivation of the oscillation-center quasilinear theory as outlined in his paper and, along the way, we also rederive the important energy-momentum conservation laws presented by Kaufman \cite{Kaufman:1972}, where the roles of the resonant and non-resonant Vlasov contributions are explicitly presented.
+Because of the historical importance of Dewar's work \cite{Dewar:1973}, the paper presents a complete and systematic derivation of the Dewar's oscillation-center quasilinear theory \cite{Dewar:1973} and, along the way, we also rederive the important energy-momentum conservation laws presented by Kaufman \cite{Kaufman:1972}, where the roles of the resonant and non-resonant Vlasov contributions are explicitly presented.
+We note that the presentation has a tutorial style, which will enable the reader to acquire a deeper understanding of Dewar's oscillation-center quasilinear theory \cite{Dewar:1973}.
+In addition, while the Hamilton-Jacobi perturbation equation \eqref{eq:HJ_eq} offers no guidance on how to proceed beyond the first order in perturbation amplitude, the use of Lie-transform perturbation theory provides a systematic pathway to go beyond quasilinear theory.